tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 -   `fallback_value`: What is a value that can be used for the statistic so that it will never be eliminated?
 For example, `0`, `Inf`.

 -   `direction`: What direction of values indicates the most important values?
-For example,  `maximum`, `minimize`.
+For example, `minimize`, `maximum`.

 -   `results`: A slot for the results once the method is fitted.
 Initially, this is an empty data frame.

-For details on its constructor and its remaining properties, please refer to the package documentation.
+For details on its constructor and its remaining properties, please refer to the package documentation or [check it out here](https://github.com/tidymodels/filtro/blob/main/R/class_score.R).

-## Custom scoring object
+## Subclass (Custom scoring object)

+All custom scoring objects implemented in filtro are subclasses of the parent class `class_score`, meaning that they all inherit the parent class's fixed properties.
+When creating a new scoring object, we do so by defining another subclass of this parent class.

 ```
 class_score